Plastic, Hand and Reconstructive Surgeon

 1. Pre-op marking

-With you sitting upright, the surgeon marks:
+With you sitting upright, and I will marks:

 The natural eyelid crease